The Unmet Promise of Synthetic Training Images: Using Retrieved Real Images Performs Better: Related Work

 \section{Related Work}

 \paragraph{Learning from synthetic data.} Synthetic data has been widely explored in the context of many machine learning problems~\cite{wang2022self, honovich2022unnatural, he2022generate, jung2023impossible, taori2023alpaca, silver2017chess, baradad2021learning, liu2024best}.
 For example, in NLP, synthetic data generated from strong large language models~\cite{chatgpt, chowdhery2023palm} has been used to distill instruction-following behavior~\cite{wang2022self} and task-specific knowledge~\cite{hsieh2023distilling} into smaller models.
 In computer vision, prior works have sought to use synthetic data to improve the state-of-the-art across a breadth of visual tasks, such as object detection~\cite{peng2015learning, johnson2016driving}, semantic segmentation~\cite{ros2016synthia,richter2016playing, chen2019learning}, and optical flow~\cite{dosovitskiy2015flownet}.
 Traditionally, this synthetic training data has been sourced from expert-crafted simulation and rendering pipelines~\cite{peng2017visda, dosovitskiy2015flownet, richter2016playing, chen2019learning, ros2016synthia, johnson2016driving}.
-Recent advances in text-to-image synthesis via diffusion models~\cite{sohl2015deep, ho2020denoising, rombach2022high} are changing this paradigm, inspiring a new wave of works that seek to train visual models on synthetic data algorithmically sampled from modern generative models~\cite{he2022synthetic, tian2024stablerep, sariyildiz2023fake, hammoud2024synthclip, zhou2023using}.
-This structural shift in the source of synthetic images from \textit{expert-supervised programmatic simulation} to \textit{a learned generator} that itself derives supervision from upstream data raises a critical question: does the intermediate step of training a generator and sampling synthetic data provide any gains over simply training on the upstream data directly?
+Recent advances in text-to-image synthesis via diffusion models~\cite{sohl2015deep, ho2020denoising, rombach2022high} are changing this paradigm, inspiring a new wave of works that seek to train visual models on synthetic data algorithmically sampled from large-scale generative models~\cite{he2022synthetic, tian2024stablerep, sariyildiz2023fake, hammoud2024synthclip, zhou2023using, lei2023image}.
+Recent works have also sought to algorithmically sample synthetic data from diffusion models trained on data-scarce domains~\cite{saragih2024using}.
+This structural shift in the source of synthetic images from \textit{expert-supervised programmatic simulation} to \textit{a learned generator} that itself derives supervision from upstream data raises a critical question: does the intermediate step of training a generator and sampling synthetic data provide any added useful information over simply training on relevant parts of the upstream data directly?
 Our work formalizes and empirically grounds this question, contributing experiments and baselines to rigorously measure the benefits of training on modern data-derived synthetic data.